Lesson Plan - Get It!

 Think about what happens when you put Kool-Aid in water — the color slowly moves throughout the entire glass or pitcher.

 Water diffuses across the cell membrane to keep a healthy water balance.
-When water diffuses, it is called "osmosis."
-As you observe the image, pay close attention to how the pink molecules are moving in context to the blue molecules!
+When water diffuses, it is called osmosis.
+Look at how the water level changes in the image below: